Last updated on March 28th, 2026

 The Mexican capital extends far and wide, so the best place to start your adventure is definitely at the heart of it all, the Historic Center of Mexico City.

-The Historic Center of Mexico City is a great place to wander around to get a better understanding of the country and its history, in this area of the city you will come across ruins from the Aztec empire as well as the Colonial architecture that came after.
+The Historic Center of Mexico City is a great place to wander around to get a better understanding of the country and its history.
+In this area of the city, you will come across ruins from the Aztec empire as well as the Colonial architecture that came after.

-Visit the biggest square in Latin America: El Zocalo
+Visit the biggest square in Latin America: El Zócalo

-Before the Spanish conquest, this place operated as the main ceremonial site for the Aztecs, nowadays it is used as a cultural and political stage for all kinds of events throughout the year.
-It is also the main square where the Mexican people gather, whether it is to celebrate or protest something.
+Before the Spanish conquest, this place served as the main ceremonial site for the Aztecs; today, it’s used as a cultural and political stage for events throughout the year.

 Go inside Mexico City’s Metropolitan Cathedral

-Right by El Zócalo you will find the imposing Metropolitan Cathedral, the oldest and largest Roman Catholic cathedral in Latin America.
+Right by El Zócalo, you will find the imposing Metropolitan Cathedral, the oldest and largest Roman Catholic cathedral in Latin America.

 The Cathedral was built on top of an old sacred Aztec area, right next to the Aztec Templo Mayor, to make a point of the Spanish power over the natives and their enforcement of the Catholic religion.